sushilsridhar/cs-fundamentals/java/README.md

 # Immutability

-Immutability applies only to Java Objects, it makes no sense to talk about the primitive types being mutable,
+Immutability applies only to String and Wrapper classes, it makes no sense to talk about the primitive types being mutable,
 If you change the value of a variable like this
 ```
 int x = 5;